 Red Dead Redemption 2 release date

-Red Dead Redeption 2 will release Spring 2018.
+Red Dead Redeption 2 will release October 26 2018.... well, at least on console that is.
 This is a delay from the original proposed 2017 release date.
 “Some extra time is necessary to ensure that we can deliver the best experience possible for our fans,” said Rockstar regarding the delay.
 “We are very sorry for any disappointment this delay causes, but we are firm believers in delivering a game only when it is ready.”

 The original Red Dead Redemption 2 release date was announced as Fall 2017.
 This matched up with Rockstar's track record, with GTA V having been released in September 2013.
 A Polish retailer leaked October 3 as a release date, but clearly that has no chance of being true.

 Hopefully the PC version is simultaneous, rather than the classic Rockstar delay period of a year and a half.
 If not, the PC release date could be as late as April 2020, which is only slightly better than never.

 Red Dead Redemption 2 trailers

 A meatier looking Red Dead Redemption 2 trailer has arrived - give it a watch below: